 Class teachers and the Inclusion team keep parents informed at all times about the needs of their child and how these are being addressed in school.
-Parents will receive information about meetings concerning their child, any input from outside agencies, observations etc. Parents will be invited to contribute to the Individual Education Plan for their child which is reviewed termly by class teacher and parents.
+Parents will receive information about meetings concerning their child, any input from outside agencies, observations etc. Parents will be invited to contribute to the Individual Education Plan for their child which is reviewed termly by class teacher and parents at Parents Evening.

-Parents whose child has a statement will be invited to contribute to their child's Annual Review which is held annually.
+Parents whose child has an EHCP will be invited to attend and contribute to their child's Annual Review which is held annually.
 Interim reviews can be held earlier if thought appropriate.

-The inclusion team are able to provide children with SEN with a variety of resources to help them with their learning ranging from specialist pencils to help with their writing grip, to specialist literacy resources to specialist writing slopes and footrests to help with posture.

-We are very fortunate at Chantry to have a wealth of expertise and knowledge within the staff in the inclusion team.
-The team consists of:

-Mrs Bordiak – Inclusion Manager

-Version B | Class teachers and the Inclusion team keep parents informed at all times about the needs of their child and how these are being addressed in school.
-Parents will receive information about meetings concerning their child, any input from outside agencies, observations etc. Parents will be invited to contribute to the Individual Education Plan for their child which is reviewed termly by class teacher and parents.

-Parents whose child has a statement will be invited to contribute to their child's Annual Review which is held annually.
-Interim reviews can be held earlier if thought appropriate.

-The inclusion team are able to provide children with SEN with a variety of resources to help them with their learning ranging from specialist pencils to help with their writing grip, to specialist literacy resources to specialist writing slopes and footrests to help with posture.
+The Inclusion Team are able to provide children with SEND with a variety of resources to help them with their learning ranging from specialist pencils to help with their writing grip, to specialist literacy resources to specialist writing slopes and footrests to help with posture.

 We are very fortunate at Chantry to have a wealth of expertise and knowledge within the staff in the inclusion team.
 The team consists of:

 Mrs Bordiak – Inclusion Manager